 Benefits of Good Bid Management Procedures

-Any company that takes these criteria into consideration as part of their bid management and bid development process will put itself on the path to becoming competitive and strategically positioned for growth through large contract acquisition via formal procurement processes.
-We recommend that companies reflect on the criteria in a dynamic way as they set standards a company should as aspire to meet on a continuing basis over a period of time.
-Companies that do best from the bid management procedures associated with procurement competitions are ones that continuously strive to improve their operations and approach to doing business.
+Any company that takes these criteria into account as part of their bid management process will put itself on the path to success in formal procurement processes.
+This can lead to growth as a result of winning large contracts.
+In addition, we recommend that companies reflect on these criteria as they set standards a company should as aspire to meet.
+Companies that do best in the tendering competitions are the ones that continuously work to improve their operations and ways of doing business.

 Win Public Sector Contracts

-In the video below, we outline our views on the first three steps business should take as they set out to win public (or other forms of procurement driven) contracts.
+In the video below, our Managing Director outlines our views on the first three steps that businesses should take as they set out to win public (or other forms of procurement driven) contracts.
 These are:

-a) Identify what it is that you really do – what is your core competence as opposed to what you can do but are not expert in;
+- Identify what it is that you really do well.
+In other words, what is your core competence as opposed to things that you can do but are not an expert in?

-b) Understand who your customer is within the sector you are targeting and why you are well placed / better placed to service their needs than any incumbent (there is nearly always one)
+- Understand the customers in your target sector.
+For instance, can you explain why you are well placed / better placed to service their needs than any incumbent (there is nearly always one)?

-c) Learn how to tell your story, starting with a reflection on the framework above.
+- Learn how to tell your story, including the points in the framework above.

 We have lots of great advice on how to win more tenders and overcome the bid management challenges suppliers often encounter.
 So check out our Bid Management services to see how we can help with tender and bids.
 You can also search for ‘Bid Management‘ articles on our blog.
 For example, we have outlined what we think a good bid should look like.